 Besides these guidelines, there are others that have been discussed and proposed, but not formally approved.
 These proposed guidelines lack the official consensus of the adopted guidelines.
 However, the parties created some standards that were included in a report.

 The proposed guidelines are provided here to give you a ballpark idea of what may be permissible.
 For example, these standards may help you formulate a fair use analysis, as described in Chapter 9.
 You can access the full report from which these proposed guidelines originated at the Patent and Trademark Office’s Conference on Fair Use (CONFU) site.

 Proposed Guidelines for Digital Copying

 Under proposed guidelines, educators can digitize analog images (nondigital photographic prints or paintings).
 Digitizing is traditionally accomplished by scanning a printed photo.
-In this process, an analog image (that is, a two-dimensional printed photograph or slide created by a noncomputer photo processing method) is converted into a digital format known as binary code.
+In this process, an analog image (that is, a two-dimensional printed photograph or slide created by a non-computer photo processing method) is converted into a digital format known as binary code.
 This digital format is stored in a computer file.
 Under the proposed guidelines, educators can digitize a lawfully acquired analog image for educational use unless the image is readily available in usable digital form at a fair price.
 The proposed guidelines for digital imaging are located at the Patent and Trademark Office’s CONFU site.
-See the resources section at the end of this chapter for the website address.

 Under the proposed guidelines, an educational institution may include digital thumbnail images created from analog images in a searchable catalog used by the institution.
 A thumbnail is a small-scale, typically low-resolution, digital reproduction that has no commercial or reproductive value.